Miss Mabel

 Miss Mabel is a 1948 stage play by R. C. Sherriff.
 It has been adapted for television at least five times.
+The original production premiered at the Theatre Royal, Brighton before transferring to London's West End where it ran for 180 performances between 23 November 1948 and 30 April 1949, initially at the Duchess Theatre before switching to the Strand Theatre.
+The West End cast included Richard Warner, Clive Morton and Mary Jerrold.

+Adaptations

 1950 version

 A live version aired as part of British anthology series BBC Sunday Night Theatre in 1950.
 Cast included Mary Jerrold, Clive Morton, Richard Warner, W. E. Holloway, Josephine Middleton, Herbert C. Walton, Anne West, Ronald Marriott, Rowland Winterton and Anthony Farmer.
 It was performed on 26 March 1950 with a repeat performance on 29 March 1950.
 Both performances are lost, as the live broadcasts were not recorded.

 1953 version

 A live version aired in 1953 as part of American anthology series Kraft Television Theatre on NBC.
 Cast included Lloyd Bochner, Malcolm Keen, Estelle Winwood and Frederick Worlock.

 1956 version

 A version aired in 1956 as part of American anthology series Lux Video Theatre on CBS.
 Cast included Irene Anders, Anthony Eustrel, Ruth Hammond, Terrence Kilburn, Elsa Lanchester, J. Pat O'Malley, Richard Peel, Roland Winters and Frederick Worlock.